 June is when the Costa del Sol stops pretending it's spring.
 The heat builds steadily through the month – early June sits around 25°C and by the last week you're regularly hitting 28–29°C in the afternoon.
 Evenings are warm at 18°C, which means dinner outdoors until midnight is comfortable without a jacket.
 Rain becomes almost irrelevant: June averages just 1–2 rain days for the entire month.

-June sunsets fall after 9:30pm, which reshapes the whole day.
-Locals schedule the hottest hours (1–4pm) for a long lunch or siesta, then head back out in the evening.
-You'll get far more out of June if you follow the same rhythm — sightsee in the morning, beach in the late afternoon, dinner after 9pm.
+June sunsets fall after 9:30pm, which reshapes the whole day: locals take the hottest hours (1–4pm) as a long lunch or siesta, then head back out in the evening.
+Follow the same rhythm – sightsee in the morning, beach in the late afternoon, dinner after 9pm – and you'll get far more out of the month.

 The sea at 21–22°C is warm by any standard – comfortable for long swims, not just quick dips.
 This is when the beach clubs and boat tours along the coast reach their full summer pace, and the beaches in Malaga get noticeably busier from the second week onwards.